McCabe & Mrs. Miller: Development

 McCabe & Mrs. Miller is based on Edmund Naughton's 1959 novel McCabe.
 David Foster, one of the film's producers, had purchased the film rights to the novel in 1968; he'd learned of the novel while negotiating with Ellen Wright (the widow of novelist Richard Wright) over the rights to The Mandarins, a novel by Simone de Beauvoir.
 Wright was acting as the agent for Naughton, who was then living in Paris and working for the International Herald Tribune.
 With his partner, Mitchell Broward, Foster then negotiated a deal with the Fox studio for two films.
 By October, 1968, Foster had commissioned a screenplay from Ben Maddow, a well-known poet and screenwriter.

 In 1969, Altman was in post-production on M*A*S*H and snuck Foster into the screening; Foster liked the film and signed Altman to direct a film based on McCabe.
 They agreed to wait until M*A*S*H became a box-office hit to take the pitch for McCabe to a studio for funding.
 A second screenplay – independent of Maddow's – was commissioned from Brian McKay, who completed it in only five weeks.
 A revised version of that screenplay dated July 1970 became the "shooting script" for the film.
 Altman and McKay are listed in the film's credits as its screenwriters; Maddow went uncredited.

 Altman offered the lead to Elliott Gould who turned it down to make I Love My Wife.
 "Bob said, 'You're making the mistake of your life'," said Gould.
 "There was a part of me that was not developed at all and that had no real understanding about what the woman is.
-Bob wanted to cast Patricia Quinn as Mrs. Miller, and I hadn't seen 'Alice's Restaurant' and I hadn't met her.
+Bob wanted to cast Patricia Quinn as Mrs. Miller, and I hadn't seen Alice's Restaurant and I hadn't met her.
 I had some misconceptions because I wanted her to have the same relationship with Altman as I had.
-I recently watched 'Alice's Restaurant' and she's great.
+I recently watched Alice's Restaurant and she's great.
 Altman was so right."

 Foster called Warren Beatty in England, about the film; Beatty flew to New York City to see M*A*S*H and then flew to Los Angeles, California to sign for McCabe.

 The film was originally called The Presbyterian Church Wager, after a bet placed among the church's few attendees, about whether McCabe would survive his refusal of the offer to buy his property.
-Altman reported that an official in the Presbyterian Church called Warner Brothers, to complain about having its church mentioned in a film about brothels and gambling.
+Altman reported that an official in the Presbyterian Church called Warner Bros., to complain about having its church mentioned in a film about brothels and gambling.
 The complaint prompted a name change to John Mac Cabe but it was released as McCabe & Mrs. Miller.